irneh/cv/henri.md

 ### Education

-- Physics at the University of California at Berkeley.
+- Cutting classes at UC Berkeley.
-- Fluent English and French; enough-for-a-couple-weeks-in-Spain Spanish.
+- Fluent English and French.
+- Workable Spanish, after a while.